mjbradvica/SimpleDomain/README.md

 A ValueObject has no identifier and equality is determined by individual property values.

-Dates, Names, Addresses, Time, and Money are all examples of ValueObjects.
+> Dates, Names, Addresses, Time, and Money are all examples of ValueObjects.

 ### What's the difference between an Entity and AggregateRoot?

 An AggregateRoot that defines an Aggregate is typically persisted via a Repository and is a logical barrier that contains other entities and value objects.

-All AggregateRoots are entities, but not all entities are AggregateRoots.
+Every AggregateRoot is an Entity, but not every Entity is an AggregateRoot.

 An entity is only accessed via the AggregateRoot that contains them.
 Entities may contain ValueObjects or references to other Entities.

+### Object Hierarchy Visualized

+ValueObjects and Entities at the bottom rung.

+Aggregates are composed of a single AggregateRoot that contains other Entities and ValueObjects at the next level.

+Finally, Aggregates are persisted via Repositories (not part of this package) and may publish DomainEvents exclusive to the model they represent.